leucos/pdnsui/README.md

   Framework](https://github.com/Ramaze/ramaze) an [Sequel
 ORM](https://github.com/jeremyevans/sequel).
 Thanks to Sequel's author Jeremy Evans and to all the nice folks in Freenode#ramaze for their dedicated help.
-Bare with me guys ;)
+Bear with me guys ;)

 - Layout & CSS: [http://twitter.github.com/bootstrap/]
 (http://twitter.github.com/bootstrap/)